 Based in one of the world’s most vibrant, diverse and exciting cities, it’s no surprise that we’re one of the world’s busiest ambulance services.
 Our Paramedics see all walks of London life.
-For you it means a career like no other providing excellent patient care in the right place, at the right time.
+For you, it means a career like no other providing excellent patient care in the right place, at the right time.

 We strive to provide our patients with the level of care that distinguishes us as a great service provider.
-We are now taking fewer patients to hospital by using more alternative care pathways, treating more patients in their home and giving more advice to callers over the phone.

 If you’d like to join us in improving our service in London the key skills and experience you will need are:

-- Qualified paramedic with HCPC registration
+- Qualified Paramedic with HCPC registration

 - Protected training and continued professional development through individual learning accounts

-- A Clinical career path which is well established and expanding
+- A clinical career path which is well established and expanding

 - Enhanced hands on experience across the spectrum in the Service

-- In addition you will receive 27 days annual leave rising to 29 days after 5 years and 33 days after 10 years plus access to NHS Pension scheme, cycle scheme and season ticket loan.
+- In addition you will receive 27 days annual leave rising to 29 days after 5 years and 33 days after 10 years

 PLEASE ENSURE THAT YOU CLEARLY PROVIDE EXAMPLES OF HOW YOU MEET THE CRITERIA ON THE PERSON SPECIFICATION FOR THIS ROLE BY ADEQUATELY COMPLETING THE ‘SUPPORTING INFORMATION’ SECTION OF THE APPLICATION FORM.